Mike Harmon (racing driver): Mike Harmon Racing

 For the last several years, Harmon has primarily competed in NASCAR driving his self owned 74 car in the Xfinity Series, as well as part-time in the 74 truck for his own team, with additional drivers filling out the schedule.
 Harmon is one of only two teams that still fields a Dodge Challenger in NASCAR and one of the few remaining owner/drivers.
 Harmon's team usually relies on week to week sponsorships to help keep his team open.
 In 2017, the team partnered with Veterans Motorsports Inc., a company that provides jobs for veterans; in accordance with the deal, MHR allowed veterans to work for the team.

 The team also fields vehicles in the Truck Series, with the ride being filled primarily by Jordan Anderson.
 Anderson left the team after the 2015 season.
 Harmon attempted several races in early 2016, but failed to qualify.
 Tim Viens failed to qualify at Atlanta and he made the race at New Hampshire.
 Viens also withdrew at Las Vegas.
 Paige Decker ran at Martinsville.
 Jordan Anderson returned to the team at the penultimate race at Phoenix.
 Harmon formed partnerships with teams last year to get his truck on track.
 Faith Motorsports partnered with Harmon at Iowa but failed to qualify with Donnie Levister.
 They also attempted to run Bristol with Levister, but the team withdrew.
 Harmon partnered with Brandonbilt Motorsports at Texas (spring) with Viens driving.
 Harmon also partnered with Bolen Motorsports at Las Vegas, also with Viens driving.
 The team returned in 2017 at Daytona with Anderson, who failed to qualify.

 In 2019, MHR partnered with Rick Ware Racing to field the No. 17.
 The following year, the team expanded to include a No. 47 car in addition to the primary No. 74.

 In 2020, Harmon only ran the plate races in the No. 74 to make way for other drivers to drive his car.
 Joe Nemechek, Bayley Currey and Kyle Weatherman all drove races in the 2 cars.
 In the end, Currey went full-time in the 74 and Weatherman went full-time in the 47.
 The same lineup remained for 2021.

-In 2021 at Phoenix Raceway, Currey got his & the teams best finish ever, finishing 7th.
+In 2021 at Phoenix Raceway, Currey got his & the teams best finish, finishing seventh.